BrandonHoeft/Generalized-Additive-Models-with-MLB-Statcast/Predicting_a_hit_with_GAMs.md

-Predicting a hit with GAMs.md
+Predicting a hit with GAMs
 ================
 Brandon Hoeft
 February 25, 2018